 According to research by Dean Runyan Associates for Arizona Office of Tourism, Graham County and neighboring Greenlee County's combined travel industry (including business and leisure travel) generated $93.8 million in direct spending in 2022, up 16.5% from 2021 (the year 2021 saw a 65.9% increase, rebounding from a 43.0% COVID-related drop in 2020, the first year of the pandemic).
 Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
 The Graham and Greenlee county travel industry supported 919 jobs in the region in 2022 (up 0.9% from the year prior) with household earnings of $19.4 million (up 5.8% from 2021), according to the study.

-BANK DEPOSITS: In 2022, bank deposits in Graham County (as of June 30) were up 10.3% from 2021.
-That was on the heels of a 3.4% increase in 2021 and 43.7% growth in 2020.
-The 2020 jump was the fastest rate of increase since 2006.
-Deposits in recent years were helped along by economic stimulus payments and other COVID programs.
+BANK DEPOSITS: In 2023, bank deposits in Graham County (as of June 30) were up 0.1% from the year prior, after increasing 10.3% in 2022, 3.4% in 2021, and 43.7% in 2020.
+The 2020 jump was the fastest rate of increase since 2006 and was helped along by economic stimulus payments and other COVID programs.

 BANKRUPTCY FILINGS: In 2022, there were 26 bankruptcy filings in Graham County, up from 22 the year prior.
 Filings peaked at 62 in 2018 before falling steeply in 2019, 2020, and 2021, helped along by COVID programs, including mortgage relief and the eviction moratorium, in the latter two years.